-Preparing for Adulthood - Bracknell Forest
+16+ Preparing for Adulthood - Bracknell Forest

-Preparing for adulthood needs to begin early – schools and professional involved with you should start having discussions with you as a young person about long-term goals, so you can start planning for your future.
+Preparing for adulthood needs to begin early – schools and professional involved with you should start having discussions with you about your long-term goals, so you can start planning for your future.

 - Entitled to be involved in decisions about planning for your adulthood, if you are able to.